hassanrazmy/inspiry-property-auctions/README.md

-# inspiry-property-auctions
+# Inspiry Property Auctions #

 This plugin is built specifically for Real Homes WordPress theme made and managed by InspiryThemes.
+It provides auction functionality for property post type.